plasticglasses/AssetCool/option-b/README.md

 # Please submit all code and a pdf of the presentation in a zipped folder the evening before the interview.

 # Assumptions
-- An image will be passed through via a funtion but a default image is fine - AssetCool won't be sending me one to use
+- An image will be passed through via a funtion 512x512
 - Image should be blurred in grayscale